History of Ras Al Khaimah: Islamic dynasties in the Arab world

-The Beginnings of Julfar
+The beginnings of Julfar

-Julfar reflects the spirit of Arabia, as it has been exoticised for over a thousand years: it was the birthplace of the renowned navigator Ahmed ibn Majid, a focal point for maritime power, and the only port providing access from the Arabian Gulf to south-east Arabia.
+Julfar was the birthplace of the renowned navigator Ahmed ibn Majid, a focal point for maritime power, and the only port providing access from the Persian Gulf to south-east Arabia.

 It is strategically located close to the Strait of Hormuz, which boosted maritime trade, which in turn made Julfar an importance place for successive empires.

 The town had only a few buildings, with the majority of the population living within the palm gardens, either in mud brick, stone or arish houses.
 The gardens were the source of life, providing a harvest of dates and other fruit such as oranges and lemons, as well as vegetables and fodder for livestock.

 Although there is no accurate estimate of the size of the population, historians assume that it would have been substantial, with early Julfar linked to the coast by a lagoon and a network of navigable channels, despite now lying a few kilometres inland.